CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 ### Granularity of Data Shown Based on Time Period

-On the medium and large single LLDP session cards, vertically stacked heat maps represent the status of the neighboring peers; one for peers that are reachable (neighbor detected), and one for peers that are unreachable (neighbor not detected).
+On the medium and large single LLDP session cards, vertically stacked heat maps represent the status of the neighboring peers: one for peers that are reachable (neighbor detected) and one for peers that are unreachable (neighbor not detected).
 Depending on the time period of data on the card, the number of smaller time blocks used to indicate the status varies.
 A vertical stack of time blocks, one from each map, includes the results from all checks during that time.
 The results appear by how saturated the color is for each block.
-If LLDP detected all peers during that time period for the entire time block, then the top block is 100% saturated (white) and the neighbor not detected block is zero percent saturated (gray).
-As peers become reachable, the neighbor detected block increases in saturation, the peers that are unreachable (neighbor not detected) block is proportionally reduced in saturation.
-This example shows a heat map for a time period of 24 hours with the most common time periods in the table showing the resulting time blocks.
+If LLDP detected all peers during that time period for the entire time block, then the top block is 100% saturated (white) and the neighbor not detected block is 0% saturated (gray).
+As peers become reachable, the neighbor-detected block increases in saturation and the peers that are unreachable (neighbor not detected) block is proportionally reduced in saturation.
+The following example shows a heat map for a time period of 24 hours with the most common time periods in the table showing the resulting time blocks.

-{{<figure src="/images/netq/ntwk-svcs-single-lldp-result-granularity-230.png" width="300">}}
+{{<figure src="/images/netq/ntwk-svcs-single-lldp-result-granularity-230.png" alt="heat map showing detected neighbors over a 24-hour time period." width="300">}}

 | Time Period | Number of Runs | Number Time Blocks | Amount of Time in Each Block |
 | ----------- | -------------- | ------------------ | ---------------------------- |